msarmento1/DisysBot-Slave/README.md

 And that's it!

 ## Running
-After installing the worker, you can run it by executing the following command on terminal(pwd on root of the project):
+After installing the slave, you can run it by executing the following command on terminal(pwd on root of the project):

     node app.js

 ## Configuration file
-You can tweak the worker configuration on */worker/config/config.json*
+You can tweak the slave configuration on `<path to source>/config/config.json`

 ### Properties
-- alias: defines an alias for the worker machine
+- alias: defines an alias for the slave machine
 - dispatcherAddress: sets the IP of a reachable dispatcher.
 If this property is set, the application will try to connect to it directly.
-If this property is not set, the connection mechanism will be the automatic discovery, that only works on a dispatcher configured on a local network shared by the worker aplication.
+If this property is not set, the connection mechanism will be the automatic discovery, that only works on a dispatcher configured on a local network shared by the slave aplication.